just making things

 i don’t intend for this to become a regular blog or publication, but rather a playground. i like tinkering with technologies, and this is an outlet.

-why i’ve set this up: i love browsing the web and finding people's writing. there’s so many hidden gems in the posts or blog or projects sections of most websites, it’s incredible.
+i love browsing the web and finding people's writing. there’s so many hidden gems in the posts

 that’s how most people start out, i believe: they just make things they find interesting. and put them on the web somewhere. some then write about it. this allows you to dive deeper. understand motivations, beliefs, plans, struggles. it adds nuance, it adds depth. i love that. because no one starts out as a finished product. seeing different projects compound makes someone's journey a lot more tangible.